-Quest was accredited by the British Columbia Degree Quality Assessment Board in September 2006 and was renewed in 2011 and 2016.
+Quest was accredited by the British Columbia Degree Quality Assessment Board in September 2006 and was renewed in 2011, 2016 and 2022.
 The DQAB has the sole legal authority to accredit universities in British Columbia.

 In September 2007, the inaugural class of students enrolled in the Bachelor of Arts and Sciences (BA&Sc) Foundation Program.
 Our first graduation ceremony took place in April 2011.
-The April 2018 graduation ceremony marked a milestone in that alumni numbers now surpass student numbers.
+Quest has now graduated over 1000 students!